Adolescence Mathematics (M.S.T.)

 This clinically-rich master’s degree program in adolescence mathematics prepares candidates to teach mathematics as a content-area subject in grades 7 through 12.
 Graduates of the program qualify and are endorsed for New York state certification in Mathematics 7–12.

-In addition to the general requirement for graduate study and for initial teacher education programs, candidates for the adolescence mathematics program must have an undergraduate major in mathematics or its equivalent with a minimum of 27 credits in specific mathematics content areas.
+In addition to the general requirements for graduate study and for initial teacher education programs, candidates for the adolescence mathematics program must have an undergraduate major in mathematics or its equivalent with a minimum of 30 credits in specific mathematics content areas.

 Otherwise qualified candidates who lack coursework in a specified area may be admitted conditionally, but must make up the content deficit prior to completion of the program.
-An interview, as well as attendance at an Adolescence MST information session, is recommended.
+Attendance at an Adolescence M.S.T. information session is recommended.

 Program of Study